shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

     python -c "from replication import *; DlibProcess().display_overlay(frame_num=30)"
 ### class DataProcess:
 Calculations and supporting methods required for the replication of experiments
-#### Example usage : get_closed_mouthframe:
+#### Example usage : get_closed_mouth_frame:
 First calculate the width of the lips in each frame and filter out outliers.
-From these remaining, the one with the lowest distance between the upper and low lips.
+From those remaining, select the one with the lowest distance between the upper and low lips.

     python -c "from replication import *; print(DataProcess('../replic/data').get_closed_mouth_frame('obama2s.npy'))"
 ### class Draw: